Cahya Mata Sarawak: History

 On 13 June 1996, the company changed its name to Cahya Mata Sarawak Berhad (literally means "Sarawak's favourite son").
-The name change is further reinforced by its mission statement "To be the pride of Sarawak and beyond".
-The original blue colour of its logo was changed to yellow, red, and black, reflecting the colours of the Sarawak flag.
-The interlocking logo represents Yin and yang, reflecting the company's main activities at that time namely: infrastructure and investment.
+The original blue of its logo was changed to yellow, red, and black, the colours of the Sarawak flag.
+The interlocking logo represents Yin and yang, reflecting the company's main activities at that time,infrastructure and investment.

-On 26 December 2000, CMSB reached an agreement with Peninsular Malaysia based K&N Kenaga Sdn Bhd where CMS futures and securities business were sold to Kenaga in exchange for 25% shares in Kenaga.
-On 1 May 2003, CMSB subsidiary, Utama banking group, was merged with RHB Bank to form RHB Group, in keeping with Bank Negara’s policy of consolidating Malaysia’s banking industry.
+On 26 December 2000, CMSB reached an agreement with peninsular Malaysia-based K&N Kenaga Sdn Bhd, whereby CMS futures and securities business were sold to Kenaga in exchange for 25% shares in Kenaga.
+On 1 May 2003, CMSB subsidiary, Utama banking group, was merged with RHB Bank to form RHB Group, in keeping with Bank Negara's policy of consolidating Malaysia's banking industry.
 Utama banking group obtained 32.8% of RHB Group shares during this merger.
 In 2007, Employees Provident Fund (EPF) purchased all the RHB shares owned by Utama banking group for RM 2.25 billion.
 In 2008, Utama banking group acquired CMS Roads and CMS Pavement Tech by offering shares to PPES Works (Sarawak) Sdn Bhd (a subsidiary of CMSB) and cash payments to SEDC.
 In 2009, Utama Banking Group disposed CMS Roads Sdn Bhd and CMS Pavement Tech Sdn Bhd to Putrajaya Perdana Bhd.